spiral/docs/framework/bootloaders.md

 }
 ```

-If you want to ensure that `HttpBootloader` has always been initiated prior to `MyBootloader` use constant `DEPENDENCIES`:
+If you want to ensure that `HttpBootloader` has always been initiated before `MyBootloader` uses constant `DEPENDENCIES`:

 ```php